Shrutit051/Shrutit051/README.md

+# Hello, I'm Shruti Thakur👋<br>
 Oh wow!
-Thank you for landing on my profile! 🎀
+Thank you for landing on my profile! 🎀<br>

-Hello, I'm Shruti Thakur👋
-🚀 Passionate about Computers, tech and science
+🚀 Passionate about Computers, tech and science<br>
-📚 Exploring DSA, OS, and life
+📚 Exploring DSA, OS, and life<br>
-💡 Building cool projects in hackathons and ideathons
+💡 Building cool projects in hackathons and ideathons <br>

-# ✨ Fun Fact
+## ✨ Fun Fact
 I love reading books, meditaing, cats(you must have guessed that from the pfp), trakking, and art!

 ## 🌐 Connect with Me